mwaylabs/generator-m-ionic/docs/contribute/faq.md

 ## Why not use the Ionic CLI, the plain Cordova CLI or a different generator like generator-ionic?
 There's no trivial answer here, but to wrap it up, they didn't suit our purpose.
-You can learn more about the why and how of Generator-M-Ionic in our introduction section: [why you need it](../intro/why_you_need_it.md).
-More detailed information can be found in the [Generator Insights](../../README.md#generator-insights) section of the README.
+You can learn more about the why and how of Generator-M-Ionic in our introduction section: [why you need it](../intro/why_you_need_it.md#alternatives).